-The ability to keep the reader engaged and wanting to know more, in a style that is elegant and entertaining, is one of Jöns Hellsing’s strengths in the first volume, Handyman Wanted, a vivid blend of a modern-day John Irving and Jonathan Tropper.
+Hellsing has the ability to keep the reader engaged and wanting to know more, in a style that is elegant and entertaining.
+His series is a vivid blend of a modern-day John Irving and Jonathan Tropper.
 When Jöns reads, he is drawn to Helena von Zweigbergk, Jonas Gardell and Peter May.

 Interview with Jöns Hellsing in DN: